 “I was just so done with doctors telling me the same thing,” says Samantha.
 “We don’t know what’s going on, and you can’t dance.”

-Suleman is a pediatric chronic pain physician who founded and directs the pediatric interventional pain management program at Johns Hopkins Children’s Center, and is also the medical director of the pediatric chronic pain rehabilitation program at the nearby Kennedy Krieger Institute.
-His is one of a handful of programs in the country that treat chronic pain in children and adolescents.
+Suleman is a pediatric chronic pain physician who founded the pediatric interventional pain management program at Johns Hopkins Children’s Center, and is also the medical director of the pediatric chronic pain rehabilitation program at the nearby Kennedy Krieger Institute.
+There are only a handful of programs in the country that treat chronic pain in children and adolescents.

 “I love him,” Samantha says.
 “He gave me back my life.”